The Rules of the Takeover Appeal Board are set out below.

 (c) any of the matters referred to in paragraph 1.6 above,

 without convening the Board.
-In such cases, the chairman of the hearing may determine the appeal or matter without an oral hearing.
+In such cases, the chair of the hearing may determine the appeal or matter without an oral hearing.
 In relation to such appeals and matters, paragraph 2.1 below does not apply.

 2. Proceedings before the Board